roccomuso/iot-433mhz/README.md

 # Specific Setup

 Iot-433Mhz is built on top of Node.js.
-The server is multi-platform, can runs on different hardware combinations shown below:
+The server is multi-platform, can run on different hardware combinations shown below:

 ## A. Computer with Arduino connected and a 433 MHz transmitter and receiver.